Bethlehem Records: History

 Bethlehem is remembered for its jazz releases from the 1950s.
 Producers included Creed Taylor and Teddy Charles.
 Bethlehem released the first albums recorded by singers Chris Connor (the dual releases Chris Connor Sings Lullabys for Lovers and Chris Connor Sings Lullabys of Birdland) in 1954, Nina Simone (Little Girl Blue) in 1958, and singer/actress Julie London.
 Julie London recorded four songs that were released on the EP Julie London, and they were later added to the compilation LP Bethlehem's Girlfriends in 1955, which also featured Chris Connor and Carmen McRae.
 Bethlehem recorded the debut album by Marilyn Moore and the album Somebody Loves Me by Jerri Winters, in addition to many modern jazz musicians including Howard McGhee, Herbie Nichols, Pat Moran McCoy, and Oscar Pettiford.

 In 1958, Bethlehem began a distributing deal with King Records.
 In 1962, Bethlehem Records was sold and absorbed by King Records.
 After Syd Nathan died in 1968, King was acquired by Starday Records and relaunched as Starday and King Records.
 It was purchased in 1970 by Lin Broadcasting and in 1972 by Tennessee Recording & Publishing, until acquired by Gusto Records in 1974.
-At that time, Bethlehem was purchased by the Cayre brothers' Salsoul Records, who initially intended to release its back catalog for inexpensive 8-track tapes in the 1970s.
-By 1993, the Bethlehem name was revived as Bethlehem Music Company, although Salsoul is often used as an imprint.
+At that time, Bethlehem was purchased by the Cayre brothers' Salsoul Records, which initially intended to release its back catalog for inexpensive 8-track tapes in the 1970s.
+By 1993, the Bethlehem name was revived as Bethlehem Music Company, although Salsoul was often used as an imprint.
 The Verse Music Group obtained its licensing in 2010.
-In 2015 BMG acquired the catalog of Verse Music, including the Bethlehem label.
+In 2015 BMG Rights Management acquired the catalog of Verse Music, including the Bethlehem label.

 During 2013–2014, Verse and Naxos reissued the 1950s catalogue on LP, CD, and digital download.
 This included music by Art Blakey, Chris Connor, Paula Castle, John Coltrane, Dexter Gordon, Nina Simone, Mel Tormé, and Zoot Sims.